How Can I Choose a Server for a Small Business?

 Select a server type based on business needs and space availability.

 Physically, servers are available in blade, rack, and tower form factors, where rack and blade servers can be stacked on top of each other using racks.
-They consume less space compared to tower servers which resemble PCs but are expensive compared to tower servers.
+They consume less space than tower servers, which resemble PCs, but are expensive compared to tower servers.
 You can use and maintain them at your workplace in a cool and well-ventilated space with a skilled staff to look after them.
 Or, you can opt for cloud or offsite servers where you employ the server resources from a third party to save space, and reduce power and cooling costs but with no physical access.

 Popular Server Brands